top of page

 Is the festival child-friendly?

 We welcome children to all events.
-There are no X-rated events at Fishguard!
-It's up to parents to decide if a given event will suit their children for other reasons such as lateness or duration or whatever.
+It's up to parents to decide if a given event will suit their children for other reasons such as lateness or duration.

 Are all venues disability-friendly?